kevtacular/gnarly/README.md

 ## Environment Variables

-### Static Settings
+### Overridable Settings

-These environment variables are static settings that can be overridden from outside of `gnarly.sh` if desired.
+These environment variables are given default values by `gnarly.sh`, but can be overridden from outside of `gnarly.sh` if desired.

 | Name                 | Description                                                                                   | Default Value |
 | -------------------- | --------------------------------------------------------------------------------------------- | ------------- |